purchase-with-purpose/website/src/docs/index.md

 `src/routes`

-Note that this is simply the built-in `pages` folder in a standard [Astro](https://astro.build/) project, renamed to `routes` for semantic clarity.
+Effectively, the built-in `pages` folder in a standard [Astro](https://astro.build/) project, renamed to `routes` for semantic clarity.
 Consult the Astro [documentation for the pages folder](https://docs.astro.build/en/basics/astro-pages/) for more details.

-Since this folder doesn't contain any custom abstraction and is simply used to facilitate Astro's built-in routing system, there is (unlike the above types of modules) no section with individual documentation per route abstraction.
+Since this folder doesn't contain any abstractions itself, and simply facilitates Astro's built-in routing system, there is (unlike all above sections) no individual documentation per route abstraction in the folder

-Note that each route file typically imports content from `Data` and passes it down to a `View` component, thereby acting as the glue between the data and UI to be rendered at a specific URL.
+The primary purpose of `routes` is to import both `data` and a `view` component, and then to pass the `data` to the `view` component.
+Effectively functioning as the glue between data and UI components.